sevagh/freemusicdemixer.com/web/pricing.md

 # Pricing

 Our free product allows 3 jobs per week, and stem separation is limited to the lowest quality 4-stem model.
-For higher quality settings, more stems, and unlimited jobs, consider our PRO tier.
+For higher quality settings and unlimited jobs, consider our PRO tier.

 Our subscriptions offer the best value with flexible pricing options and a free trial period.
 The yearly subscription at $49.99 CAD/year is the **best deal**, saving you 60% compared to the monthly option.